-South Dakota Highpoint - Harney Peak - 7242 ft
+South Dakota Highpoint - Black Elk Peak - 7242 ft

 Back to 1999 South Dakota Trip

-On Fri 8 Oct 1999, Tom Buckley and I set out for a four day backpack into the Black Elk Wilderness centering around climbing South Dakota's highpoint, Harney Peak.
+On Fri 8 Oct 1999, Tom Buckley and I set out for a four day backpack into the Black Elk Wilderness centering around climbing South Dakota's highpoint, then named Harney Peak.

 Before we started the hike, to get some insight on likely water sources and good campsites, we stopped by the visitor center in Custer State Park to ask some questions.
 (Harney Peak is not quite in Custer SP, but it is very close, so that seemed like the place to inquire.)
 On asking about water sources, we were directed by the (non) helpful park employee to the water fountain in the corner.
 When we replied that we wanted to find water on the trail, as we would be out for three days, we received a shocked expression, as if the park employee had never heard of anyone being out that long!
 Needless to say, we got no useful advice there.